Life can feel a little flat. And at some point you’re going to sit down and think:

 If it is, then something is very wrong.

 Take a second to reflect on the year that has passed and tell me, have you suffered from any of these in the past 12 months as a result of your job:

 - Feeling as if you were meant for more?

 These are common feelings that crop up when we’re in the wrong job.

 When New Year rolls around we rush to make resolutions.
 We set our intentions and goals for the next twelve months.
-If one of your goals for 2018 is to move away from a job that’s dragging you down or stressing you out, and begin a new journey, here are some tips for kickstarting that career change.
+If one of your goals for the year ahead is to move away from a job that’s dragging you down or stressing you out, and begin a new journey, here are some tips for kickstarting that career change.

 Quash your doubts

-Picture the scene, it’s 12 months from now, 2019 is dawning.
-You’re still in the same job, stuck in the same rut, with the same problems and worries, the same frustrations and disappointments.
+Picture the scene, it’s 12 months from now… You’re still in the same job, stuck in the same rut, with the same problems and worries, the same frustrations and disappointments.
 You’re sitting mulling over exactly the same things because nothing has changed.

 What exactly does that look like?

 What have your stress levels been like in the year that has elapsed between now and then?